The Patent Litigation Law Review: Ireland

 v Extension of Irish patents

-However, supplementary protection certificates (SPCs) are permissible in two sectors: agrochemicals and pharmaceuticals.
-SPCs can extend the period of protection to a maximum of 25 years.14 Importantly, the patent term is extended only in respect of the specific product, not the entire scope of the claims.
+The Patents Act does not allow for the extension of an Irish patent; however, supplementary protection certificates (SPCs) are permissible in two sectors: agrochemicals and pharmaceuticals.
+SPCs can extend the period of protection to a maximum of 25 years.14 The patent term is extended only in respect of the specific product, not the entire scope of the claims.

 Procedure in patent enforcement and invalidity actions